 Bedrooms are probably one of the easiest and cheapest rooms to decorate.
 Coordinated ensembles, sets, and accessories enable you to create a cohesive look in one day without having to invest much thought.
 With a bit of design direction you can create a bedroom that is big on style, yet still comfortable enough to induce pleasant dreams.

 A suit-of-armor may conjure nightmares standing beside your bed, but for this homeowner, it developed some initial bedroom decorating ideas and design direction for this room.

-Eight yards of clearance-priced, satin fabric in navy blue define a dramatic focal area in lieu of a headboard.
-A bolster is created from a flat sheet stuffed with the batting from old pillows and then covered with gold, satin fabric.
+Eight yards of clearance satin fabric in navy blue defines a dramatic focal area in lieu of a headboard.
+A bolster is created from a flat sheet stuffed with the batting from old pillows and then covered with gold satin fabric.
 Decorative tassels tie off the ends of this $20.00 custom piece.